brokenpylons/Calendar/README.md

 # Calendar
-A little service that fetches the iCalendar file from the "Wise Time Table".
+A little service that fetches iCalendar files from the "Wise Time Table".

 ## Why?
 The "Wise Time Table" serves the iCalendar files in an disingenuous way.
 They open a new page, redirect to a different URL and return the content as ```application/octet-stream```, so the calendar cannot be consumed by other applications (only imported).